Have you ever heard of Corvin Castle?

 - multiple towers – the Capistrano Tower, the Club Tower, the Deserted Tower and the Drummers’ Tower, The Buzdugan Tower

-Corvin Castle was featured in both video games, movies and tv shows.
+Corvin Castle was featured in video games, movies and tv shows.
 Apparently Age of Empires II HD The Forgotten features it as the wonder of the Magyar civilization.

-How to get to the Corvin Castle
+How to get to Corvin Castle in Hunedoara, Romania

-Please check the opening hours and get there early, to have enough time to explore it all, it’s quite big and I suggest spending there around 3 hours.
+Please check the opening hours and get there early, to have enough time to explore it all, it’s quite big, and I suggest spending there around 3 hours.

 The view of the castle it’s something you’ll want to take a picture of.
 Wait long enough, and you will see the castle lighted after sunset.